 IV.
 Will You still Go or Cancel the Trips to Vietnam?

-Looking at the current situation, it is considered SAFE to make your plan and travel to Vietnam as well as other Southeast Asia countries like Thailand, Myanmar, and Laos.
-Vietnam has reported 233 infected cases and the country have closely controlled the situation, 75 cases have been recovered so far and there are no deaths.
+Looking at the current situation, it is considered not safe to make your plan and travel to Vietnam as well as other Asian countries.
+Vietnam has reported 327 infected cases and the country have closely controlled the situation, 272 cases have been recovered so far and there are no deaths.

 Prevention measures have also been effectively taken to control the situation.
-Besides, WHO also encourages the implementation of effective measures and doesn’t recommend any travel restrictions.
-However, because flights transiting in affected areas are denied and the number of daily flights decreases, you should check and choose the suitable flight to travel to Vietnam.
+However, traveling during this time is not recommended.
+Flights transiting in affected areas are denied and the number of daily flights decreases.
+If you cannot cancel your trip, you should check the flights and choose a suitable one.
 Besides, please check your health status before you travel to Vietnam.
-The Vietnamese airlines are also doing hygienic methods following advice by the authorities, so there are no reasons to cancel your great holiday!
+The Vietnamese airlines are also doing hygienic methods following advice by the authorities, and you may expect to fill in some forms upon arrival.

-In case you are still worried about the situation, we would suggest delaying your trip to a better time.
+In case you are really worried about the situation, we would suggest delaying your trip to a better time.
 Our company will try our best to help you rescheduling the trip to Vietnam.

 If you have any questions related to coronavirus in Vietnam, don’t hesitate to contact us for more details.
 We are always willing to support you.